-(i) it is a degenerate diffusion process where the Laplacian acts only on the volocity variable and;

-(ii) it is not a gradient flows but simultaneously presents both Hamiltonian and gradient flows effects.
+- (i) it is a degenerate diffusion process where the Laplacian acts only on the volocity variable and; - (ii) it is not a gradient flows but simultaneously presents both Hamiltonian and gradient flows effects.

-In [46], combining the results of [45] and [76], the trend to equilibrium in large time is studied for a large particle system (given by Eq.
+In [4], combining the results of [2] and [5], the trend to equilibrium in large time is studied for a large particle system (given by Eq.
 (3.16) in case of a two-body interaction) associated to a Vlasov-Fokker-Planck equation by the authors: they showed that under some conditions (that allow non-convex confining potentials), the convergence rate is proven to be independent from the number of particles.
 From this are derived uniform in time propagation of chaos estimates and an exponentially fast convergence for the nonlinear equation itself.

 Contributions.
-In this paper, we are going to prove
+In this paper, we are going to prove in a polynomial interaction setting

-- (i) propagation of chaos in Wasserstein's W_2 -metric for our particle systems given by Eq.
+- (i) propagation of chaos in Wasserstein's $W_2$ -metric for our particle systems given by Eq.
 (3.5) and Eq.
 (3.16). - (ii) entropic convergence to equilibrium for the nonlinear McKean-Vlasov SDE (mean field limit of the first order system given by Eq.
 (3.5)) generalizing results (given in Eq.
-(1.41) of [45]). - (iii) by Villani's hypocoercivity theorem (see e.g. [44, Theorem.3] or [93, Theorem.35]) the H1-convergence for the kinetic Fokker-Planck equation with mean field interaction given by Eq.
-(3.16). - (iv) exponential convergence towards equilibrium in metric W_2 -Wasserstein for the flow solution of the Vlasov-Fokker-Planck equation: mean field limit of the second order system given by Eq.
+(1.41) of [2]). - (iii) by Villani's hypocoercivity theorem (see e.g. [3, Theorem.3] or [24, Theorem.35]) the H-convergence for the kinetic Fokker-Planck equation with mean field interaction given by Eq.
+(3.16). - (iv) exponential convergence towards equilibrium in metric $W_2$ -Wasserstein for the flow solution of the Vlasov-Fokker-Planck equation: mean field limit of the second order system given by Eq.
 (3.16).

-In the literature, such results on long-time behavior are obtained by purely analytical tools such as, among others, the gradient flow structure.
-In this paper, we give rigorously probabilistic proofs (see §5, Fig. 1 and §6) based mostly on the propagation of chaos (see Theorem 5.3), the large deviations principle (see Proposition 5.15 and Proposition 5.16) and the uniform log-Sobolev inequality (see Theorem 5.19) in the case of first order systems.
-In the kinetic case, we need additional results such as Villani's hypocoercivity ([44, Theorem.3] or [93, Theorem.18 and Theorem.35]) theorem (see Proposition 5.22) and Hormander's form (see e.g. respectively Theorem.7 and Theorem.10 in [76, [77]]).
-The fact that the interaction is polynomial is important in calculations, among other things, for passing to the limit in the number of particles: technical passage to the limit given by LDP.
+In the spirit of [2], we give probabilistic proofs (see Section 5, Fig. 1 and Section 6) based mainly on the propagation of chaos (see Theorem 5.1); the H-tensorization (see Proposition 5.10) and inf-compactness given by large deviations principle; the I-tensorization (see Proposition 5.11) given by law of large numbers; the uniform log-Sobolev inequality (see Theorem 5.3); and the uniqueness argument (see Proposition 5.9).
+In the kinetic case, we need additional results such as Villani's hypocoercivity ([3, Theorem.3] or [24, Theorem.18 and Theorem.35]) theorem (see Proposition 5.15) and Hormander's form (see e.g. respectively Theorem.7 and Theorem.10 in [5, [6]]).
+The fact that the interaction is polynomial is important in calculations, among other things, for passing to the limit in the number of particles: technical passage to the limit given, among others, by LDP.

 Plan of the paper.
 Let us finish this introduction by the plan of the paper.
 In the next three sections, we will present our mean field systems (Eq.
 (3.5),Eq.
-(3.16)), our set of assumptions ($\mathbb{HMV3.3,VFP3.7}$), the main results (and examples) (in §4) of the paper concerning logarithmic Sobolev inequality of mean field particles systems as well as exponential convergences to equilibrium for McKean-Vlasov (Theorem 4.1,Theorem 4.2), kinetic Fokker-Planck (Theorem 4.3) and Vlasov-Fokker-Planck (Theorem 4.5) SDEs.
-In §5, we sketch a proof of our results and we introduce the pre-proof tools.
-In §6, we prove our main results.
+(3.16)), our set of assumptions ( $\mathbb{HMV3.1, VFP3.2}$ ), the main results (and examples) (in Section 4) of the paper concerning logarithmic Sobolev inequality of mean field particles systems as well as exponential convergences to equilibrium for McKean-Vlasov (Theorem 4.1, Theorem 4.2), kinetic Fokker-Planck (Theorem 4.3) and Vlasov-Fokker-Planck (Theorem 4.4) SDEs.
+In Section 5, we sketch a proof of our results and we introduce the pre-proof tools.
+In Section 6, we prove our main results.
 And we end the paper with the appendix, the acknowledgments and the bibliographical references.